United States Court of Appeals for the Fifth Circuit

 The Fifth Circuit has 17 active judgeships, and is headquartered at the John Minor Wisdom United States Court of Appeals Building in New Orleans, Louisiana, with the clerk's office located at the F. Edward Hebert Federal Building in New Orleans.

 Originally, the Fifth Circuit also included the federal district courts in Alabama, Georgia, and Florida.
 In 1981, the district courts for those states were transferred to the newly created U.S. Court of Appeals for the Eleventh Circuit.

+In the 2020s, the Fifth Circuit has sometimes been described as the most reversed federal courts of appeals.
+However, because different circuits have different numbers of cases, the percentage of reversals, which is somewhat higher than average, does not necessarily mean that the Fifth Circuit always has the largest raw number of cases reversed or the highest percentage.